Trump after Pittsburgh synagogue shooting: 'No tolerance for anti-Semitism in America'

 In a previously scheduled speech at the Future Farmers of America convention in Indianapolis hours after a shooter killed and injured multiple people at the Tree of Life Synagogue in Pittsburgh, Pennsylvania, Trump emphasized that there is "no tolerance for anti-Semitism in America or for any form of religious or racist acts of hatred."
 The president said multiple times that the shooting was anti-Semitic.

 Trump also extended prayers for the victims' families and law enforcement officers who were injured while responding to the shooting.
-At least four officers were injured, the Associated Press reported.
+Eleven people were killed and six other people were wounded, including four police officers who dashed to the scene, authorities said.

 "These were very brave officers.
 These are the incredible people of law enforcement, and law enforcement does so much for us," said Trump as the crowd applauded.